NUbots/NUbots/.github/pull_request_template.md

 - points like this
 - if you like

+### Pre-PR Checklist:

+Have you
+- [ ] Updated NUbook if necessary
+- [ ] Added/Updated tests for your changes, including regression tests for bug fixes
+- [ ] Updated relevant module READMEs

 ## Optional Headings

 ### Reviewers, Note

-Things the reviewers should keep in mind go here
+Things the reviewers should keep in mind go here.
+Also tell reviewers how to verify/test your code's correctness here.

 ### Things left to do